search

 Q. What were you interested in when you were in junior high and high school?

-I devoted myself to track and field club activities for six years in junior high and high school, but things didn't always go the way I wanted them to.
-On the other hand, at the time I was somewhat interested in how long the earth would last due to human activities and what kind of technology would be needed.
+I was a member of the track and field club for six years in junior high and high school, but things often did not go as planned.
+At the same time, I somehow got interested in how long our planet could sustain itself under human activities and what kind of technology would become necessary.
 These two things may have been the starting point that led me to where I am today.

 Q. What books or textbooks would you recommend to students?

-(written by Richard Phillips Feynman, translated by Masako Onuki).
+(written by Richard P. Feynman (Japanese translation by Masako Onuki)).
+It is a genuinely funny book.
 Feynman's intellectual curiosity and playful attitude convey the essential joy of learning.
-There are two volumes, but you can read it easily.
+It consists of two volumes but is an easy read.

 Q. What are your hobbies?